trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     };
 ```

-> Note : organize/fix duplicated import declarations if necessary
+> Note: organize/fix duplicated import declarations if necessary

     ![mint form](/images/mintForm.png)

     Explanations:

     - On Mint button click, a file is uploaded and a call to the Pinata API pushes the file to IPFS.
 It returns the hash of the file.
-    - The hash is used in two different ways :
+    - The hash is used in two different ways:
       - On the UI, to display the picture using the Https pinata gateway url + hash
       - On the smart contract, the IPFS link is stored as artifactUrl field on the toekn definition metadata
     - TZIP standard requires storing data in `bytes`.
 As there is no Michelson function to convert string to bytes (using Micheline data PACK is not working, as it alters the final bytes), do the conversion using `char2Bytes` on the frontend side

-    > Note : Finally, if you remember on the backend, token_id increment management was done in the ui, so you can write this code.
+    > Note: Finally, if you remember on the backend, token_id increment management was done in the ui, so you can write this code.
 It is not a good security practice as it supposes that the counter is managed on frontend side, but it is ok for demo purpose.

 3. Add this code inside the `MintPage` component function.
 Each time it mints a token, it increments the counter for the next token's ID.